Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Implementation details

-\paragraph{Internal workspace} To facilitate the application of the model to cases involving physics-grounded latent variables with bounded support, and also to improve numerical stability, all parameters are transformed from an unbounded and normalized internal workspace to the original space in which they are defined.
+\paragraph{Latent variable transformation} To facilitate the application of the model to cases involving physics-grounded latent variables with bounded support, and to improve numerical stability, all parameters are transformed from an unbounded and normalized base latent space to the target latent space in which they are defined.
 This is achieved by applying a sequence of deterministic transformations to the samples and corresponding scaling of the log-densities.
-In the following, variables in the internal workspace are denoted as $u$.
-The samples at the output of the encoder are first bounded by applying the logistic transform $u' = \frac{1}{1+e^{-u}}$, and subsequently scaled and shifted using an affine transform $z = u' \cdot (\mathrm{UB}_\mathrm{z} - \mathrm{LB_\mathrm{z}}) + \mathrm{LB}_\mathrm{z}$ to bound the variables to their specified supports defined by the lower and upper bound $\mathrm{LB}$ and $\mathrm{UB}$.
-The samples and densities can also be mapped from the original space to the internal workspace by applying the corresponding inverse transforms in reverse order.
+In the following, variables in the base space are denoted as $u$.
+The samples at the output of the encoder are first bounded by applying the logistic transform $u' = \frac{1}{1+e^{-u}}$, and subsequently scaled and shifted using an affine transform $z = u' \cdot (\mathrm{UB} - \mathrm{LB}) + \mathrm{LB}$ to bound the variables to their specified supports defined by the lower and upper bound $\mathrm{LB}$ and $\mathrm{UB}$.
+The samples and densities can also be mapped from the target latent space to the base latent space by applying the corresponding inverse transforms in reverse order.

 \paragraph{Optimization} Optimization is carried out using the Adam algorithm \citep{Kingma2017} with minibatch gradient estimation \citep{Kingma2022}.
-The model is trained for up to $20,000$ epochs with a batch size equal to the size of the full training dataset $N_\mathrm{train} = 1024$, which is possible due to the relatively small size of the datasets used in the case studies presented in this work.
+The model is trained for up to $20,000$ iterations with a batch size of $64$.
 Early stopping is implemented by monitoring the value of the ELBO, evaluated on a held-out validation set with size $N_\mathrm{val} = 512$.
-The training is terminated if no improvement of the ELBO is observed over $2,000$ epochs.
-For the experiments described in this work, convergence was typically achieved within $5,000$ to $10,000$ epochs.
-Gradient and objective estimates are obtained using $8$ Monte Carlo samples during training and $512$ samples during testing, although in practice the training was found to be insensitive to the number of samples, likely due to the large batch size.
+The training is terminated if no improvement of the ELBO is observed over $2,000$ iterations.
+Gradient and objective estimates are obtained using $16$ Monte Carlo samples during training, $64$ during validation, and $512$ during evaluation, although in practice the training was found to be insensitive to the number of samples.
 All learning rates are set to $0.001$, except for the learning rate of the standard deviation parameter for the response $\sigma_\mathrm{x}$, which is set to $0.005$.
+The $\alpha$ and $\beta$ hyperparameters of the optimization objective are taken as $\beta = \alpha_\mathrm{x} = \alpha_\mathrm{c} = \alpha_\mathrm{y} = 1.0$ for all the experiments presented in this work.